'There was never a genius without a tincture of madness'—Aristotle

 ‘I did not die—I survived!
 I was left to die in that wretched theatre on that night, by the whole world.
 Do you not remember Heinrich?’

 ‘What are you saying Herr Weiner?
 Have you gone completely mad?
-You were trapped in the fire in the theatre that night.
-You became mad!’
+You were trapped in the fire in the theatre that night!’

 He started to become enraged, and I knew then that I was dealing with an absolute madman and a manipulative dastard, ‘Herr Weiner, you are evidently in need of medical attention.
 Your mind has inspired you to insanity!
 I entreat upon you, to forget this absurd vengeance of yours?’